What Does it Take to Be a Real Estate Sales Agent?

 - Rent or lease properties on behalf of clients.

-When polled, Real Estate Sales Agents say the following skills are most frequently used in their jobs:
+These are the skills Real Estate Sales Agents say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.